 To break up our journey from Stavanger to Bergen we decided to stay over on the island of Stord.
-It is one of four little islands on the south west coast of Norway and it is often called “Norway in miniature” since it has such a variety of landscapes in a small area.
-This post is all about hiking up Tveitaelvo Waterfall.
+It is one of four small islands on the south west coast of Norway and it is often called “Norway in miniature” since it has such a variety of landscapes in a small area.
+If you’re looking for an off the beaten track Norway adventure, this post is all about hiking up Tveitaelva Waterfall with kids and how you can too.

 The suspension bridge that crosses the Digernessundet strait is a kilometre long.